BOOK PROJECT

 For this purpose, the lab promotes collaborative research among 15 top-level domestic and international scholars.
 Based on the multidisciplinary approach in the fields of economics, politics and public policy, the lab conducts comparative studies of inequality, focusing on Korea.
 The lab aims to place Korean studies at the center of new cutting-edge research on inequality, comparing Korea with neighbouring East Asian countries such as Japan and Taiwan and the Western advanced welfare states.

-We have been exploring the possibility of using the full-population panel data (2006-present) on income and real estates compiled by the National Health Insurance Service(NHIS) in the study of income and wealth distribution in Seoul.
+We have been using the full-population or a large sample of data on income and real estates compiled by the National Health Insurance Service(NHIS) in the study of income and wealth distribution in Seoul(서울시), Seongnam(성남시), amd Jeonbuk State(전북특별자치도).
 We find that the administrative big data has been improving in capturing personal incomes, although the data cannot construct disposable income because of its lack of information on taxes and transfers and lacks some important information on market income such as daily laborers’ wages and financial incomes (interests and dividends).
-The NHIS is expected to be able to provide information on daily laborers’ wages and financial incomes in the near future.
-We are also working to link the NHIS data with other survey and administrative data such as the Survey of Household Finance and Living Conditions(SHFLC) and the employment insurance data.
+We are also working to link the NHIS data with other survey and administrative data such as the Survey of Household Finance and Living Conditions(SHFLC) and social security provision data from the Social Security Information Service(SSIS) in order to find the distributive effect of health insurance services and to study the overall effects of social welfare provision in Jeonbuk State, compared with other provinces.
 We have played a leading role in creating the Administrative Data Research Network-Korea(ADRN-K), which aims to facilitate the use of administrative data in social science and policy research.

 APSA Working Group on Inequality and Social Policy in East Asia